-- If prescribed, begin using your CPM machine out of the brace the first post-operative day after speaking with a member of Dr. Hudson's team. - > Begin 0-30 degrees max and advance amount of movement as instructed by Dr. Hudson's team. - > CPM can be used in any number and length of sets desired. - > Increase duration of CPM usage to attain 6 hours per day consistently for 6 full weeks. - For technical questions regarding the CPM machine, please contact the vendor directly using the telephone number on the device.
+- If prescribed, begin using your CPM machine out of the brace the first post-operative day after speaking with a member of Dr. Hudson's team. - > Begin 0-40 degrees for the first two weeks until first post op visit. - > CPM can be used in any number and length of sets desired. - Increase duration of CPM usage to attain 6 hours per day consistently for 6 full weeks. - For technical questions regarding the CPM machine, please contact the vendor directly using the telephone number on the device.